 Governor's Appointments to the State Board for Educator Certification

-Jill Harrison Druesedow is a journalism and English teacher at Haskell High School, where she is also chair of the English department and the publications director.
+Jill Harrison Druesedow, board chair, is a journalism and English teacher at Haskell High School, where she is also chair of the English department and the publications director.
 She is a member of the National and Texas Councils of Teachers of English and the Texas Association of Journalism Educators.
 Ms. Druesedow received a bachelor's degree and a master's degree from Midwestern State University, and completed postgraduate work at Hardin Simmons University and Abilene Christian University.
 Her term expires February 1, 2019.